thisdot/starter.dev/starters/nuxt3-pinia-vuetify/README.md

 Within the defined Nuxt plugin, the `createVuetify` function is invoked, establishing a Vuetify configuration object.
 Notably, server-side rendering (SSR) is enabled by setting `ssr: true` which boosts the performance and SEO of your application.

 In terms of theming, a `customTheme` is defined with a primary color of `#3B82F6`.
 This theme is set as the `defaultTheme`.
 Remember, theming can be expanded to add more color specifications and other themes, following the same pattern.
+To learn more: [Layouts and theming in Vuetify 3](https://www.thisdot.co/blog/layouts-and-theming-in-vuetify-3/).

 Post-configuration, all components and directives are passed to the `createVuetify` function, ensuring that they're accessible throughout the application.